-Continuing students can expect to see donor awards posted in March of each year.
+Current students who will be returning to Okanagan College can expect to see donor awards posted in March of each year.
 The Okanagan College Tuition Bursary is posted twice each year, once at the beginning of the fall semester and again at the beginning of the winter semester.

 Okanagan College provides an Awards Guide that lists all of the scholarships and bursaries available to students through Okanagan College.
 Since some awards have very specific criteria that must be met, make sure to read the eligibility criteria carefully.

 There are also many scholarships, bursaries, and loans available through a variety of other organizations.
 Students can look on the Awards Available Through Other Organizations page, but should also ask their parents if they are affiliated with an employer, union, club or other organization which offers scholarships or bursaries to dependents.

 Online applications for government student loans and grants are available on the StudentAid BC website.
 At this website, you can:

 apply for student assistance [student loans & grants]

 check the status of your application; and

 find information on the entire student loan process from applying to repaying